-As we’ve suggested in the plan, it’s a commitment to creating a welcoming community where those historically, persistently, and systemically marginalized are treated equitably, feel respected, and belong.
-Inclusion is built by individual and institutional responsibility through continuous engagement with diversity to inspire people, ideas, and actions for a better world.
+As we’ve suggested in the plan, it’s a commitment to creating a welcoming community where those historically, persistently or systemically marginalized are treated equitably, feel respected and belong.
+Inclusion is built by individual and institutional responsibility through continuous engagement with diversity to inspire people, ideas and actions for a better world.

 What did you hear from the initial community engagement efforts?

 This plan is really important to the UBC community!
 People want to be able to thrive, in all their diversity – and they care about that deeply.
 This plan and process will hopefully provide resources and opportunities to enable that to happen at UBC.

 We heard from over 1,750 students, staff, and faculty and collected over 5,400 action ideas.
 Details of that will be published shortly in a “What We Heard” report so that everyone can learn about the ideas that were submitted and considered.

 One of the things that stood out was how engaged, interested and supportive the community is around this work.
 It was also a great opportunity to learn about all the diverse efforts already under way.

 The other thing that appeared to come up frequently is accountability – this notion that folks are really eager to ensure that if we’re talking about this work, we have to actually do it, live it and be transparent about progress.